I was born into a Jewish family that practiced Judaism. We practiced but didn’t always succeed. Here’s what it means to be a Jew.…

 No blind faith Although Christianity encourages “blind faith,” Judaism does not.
 Judaism encourages thought more than faith.
 Jews are told to think about how to interpret God’s law.

 Unlike a Catholic priest, a rabbi has no mystical powers.
-You don’t need a rabbi to perform a Jewish service: you need just ten ordinary men, and one of the men has to agree to act as the leader.
+You don’t need a rabbi to perform a Jewish service: you need just 10 ordinary men, and one of the men must agree to act as the leader.

 You need a rabbi’s signature just on legal documents, such as marriage contracts and divorce papers.
 So a rabbi is just a bright guy who’s also empowered to act as a notary public.

-Study hard Jewish parents encourage their kids to study hard: finish high school, finish college, and proceed to advanced degrees.
+Study hard Jewish parents encourage their kids to study hard: finish college then get advanced degrees.

 What Jews think of Jesus